FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 What is the onboarding process for a student transitioning to campus after the school year has commenced?

-Any student who arrives on campus for the first time must go through the proper protocols including: 14-day quarantine at home if student is arriving by private car or a school-arranged, local 14-day quarantine for students arriving via public transportation, providing a negative COVID test result prior to arrival, and another COVID test on campus before being cleared to enter the community.
+Any student who arrives on campus for the first time must go through the proper protocols including: 14-day quarantine at home followed by a negative COVID test result if student is arriving by private car or a school-arranged, local 14-day quarantine for students arriving via public transportation, providing a negative COVID test result prior to arrival, and another COVID test on campus before being cleared to enter the community.

 What kind of social distancing guidelines and expectations are in place for students on campus?

 As students live and learn together on campus, they are expected to follow the Brewster Covenant: Our COVID Code of Conduct.
 This means adhering to prescribed testing, quarantine requirements, and routine screenings; participating in any training offered to understand Brewster’s safety precautions; wearing a mask at all times unless in one’s own dorm room; maintaining at least a six-foot distance from others indoors and outdoors; practicing good hygiene with handwashing and not touching one’s face; keeping our spaces clean; reporting all symptoms of COVID-19 to a designated health professional at Brewster; limiting non-essential travel to reduce exposure; wearing a mask and practicing social distancing when in town; and not eating inside restaurants in town.
 Employees must also follow these protocols.
 Protocols may be updated at any time.
-Visitors will not be allowed in student dorm rooms at any time, including day students assigned to that dorm.
+Visitors will not be allowed in student dorm rooms at any time.
+Day students assigned to dorms are now allowed (January) in the lounge area only and must wear a mask.

 How is the quality of the overall student experience being maintained on campus?